Security

 Figure 1.
 Security Infrastructure for Server-to-Server Integration

 Unique X.509 server certificates are generated from a certificate authority (CA) managed by Tesla, and not a third party CA (e.g. Comodo, Digicert).
-Certificates may be requested from Tesla and are renewed periodically.
-Certificates may also be renewed upon request.
-Refer to API Access for more detailed instructions about obtaining certificates.
+Though certificates can no longer be requested from Tesla, existing certificates are renewed periodically upon request.

 Tesla will perform the following configuration: